MapQuest/mapquest-osm-server/doc/Overview.md

 ## About

-This wiki page presents an overview of this map server.
+This document presents an overview of this map server.

 ## Goals